holyjak/blog.jakubholy.net/content/posts/2019-09-26--generative-testing-lessons-learned.md

 #### Consider using respeced to check also the `:ret` specs

 Contrary to `st/check`, `st/instrument` will only check that functions inputs match the specs, it will not check the outputs.
-If you want that, use (respeced)[https://github.com/borkdude/respeced].
+If you want that, use [respeced](https://github.com/borkdude/respeced).

 ## Summary

 Generative testing is very useful and powerful but you need to know how to keep its performance under control and how to interpret failures.
 Some of the things it helped us discover were holes in our spec (forgetting about the possibility of a `nil` input, ...), that computations with doubles are not exact and we should use `decimal` instead, many small and bigger bugs.
-The things we struggled most with was pinpointing the source a failure, speed, coming up with good, simple, yet valuable "properties" to check.
+The things we struggled most with were pinpointing the source a failure, speed, coming up with good, simple, yet valuable "properties" to check.
 These are our lessons learned:

 * Combine example-based and generative tests
 * Combine different "unit" sizes